 Systems Theory & Audio Feedback

-This page discusses amplifying feedback cycles and the factors that limit them, primarily using a sound system as an example.
+This page discusses amplifying feedback cycles and the influences that reinforce and inhibit them, primarily using a sound system as an example.

 Most people have experienced audio feedback, that sudden, piercing screech from a sound system.
 Understanding audio feedback provides a foundation for understanding the use of amplifying feedback in two areas covered on this website: (1) the development of human problems, and (2) escalating climate change.